davesteele/davesteele.github.io/_posts/2014-10-30-the-best-vpn-service-is-a-vps.markdown

     /etc/init.d/pptpd restart

-The script was developed for Debian 'wheezy', but should work on any Debian-derivitive.
+The script was developed for Debian 'wheezy', but should work on any Debian-derivative.
 Even if it doesn't run successfully to completion on your distribution, it can serve as a highly-structure howto for manual installation.